 “I’m honored to be recognized by the Institute of Human Virology with this lifetime achievement award,” said Greene, who directed the Gladstone Institute of Virology and Immunology from 1991 to 2018, and serves on the board of scientific advisors for the Institute of Human Virology.

-Robert Mahley, president emeritus of Gladstone Institutes, will introduce Greene at the award ceremony.
+Robert Mahley, MD, PhD, president emeritus of Gladstone Institutes, will introduce Greene at the award ceremony.

 “I am immensely proud of what Warner has achieved and of the work he continues to do,” said Mahley, who recruited Greene to head the Gladstone Institute of Virology and Immunology in 1991, during the peak years of the AIDS epidemic.